XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/key-generation-methods/validation_create.md

 ---
 html: validation_create.html
 parent: key-generation-methods.html
+seo:
-blurb: Generate keys for a rippled server to identify itself to the network.
+    description: Generate keys for a rippled server to identify itself to the network.
 labels:
   - Security
   - Core Server